OpenConext/Stepup-Deploy/README.md

 CHANGELOG
 ---------

-The [https://github.com/OpenConext/Stepup-Deploy/blob/develop/CHANGELOG](CHANGELOG) in this repo lists the changes of not only the deployment scrips, but also the changes in the stepup components.
+The [https://github.com/OpenConext/Stepup-Deploy/blob/develop/CHANGELOG](CHANGELOG) in this repo lists the changes of not only the deployment scripts, but also the changes in the stepup components.

 [Pivotal Issue tracker](id:pivotal)
 ---------------------